 Those hopefuls who want to see Erdogan removed from power one day seem to be converging around Meral Aksener.
 More and more she is emerging as a wild card in Turkish politics.

 Aksener was interior minister briefly during the late 1990s and served a long stint as a deputy speaker of parliament during the AKP's reign.
 During the 1990s she was a parliament member representing a center-right party.
-More recently, she was a representative of the Nationalist Action Party (MHP), an ultranationalist party also known as the Gray Wolves.
+More recently, she was a representative of the Nationalist Movement Party (MHP), an ultranationalist party also known as the Gray Wolves.
 However, she rejected the new line of MHP leader Devlet Bahceli, who has transformed the party into an Erdogan appendage.
 Among a group of party elders, she rose to prominence in 2016 as a Bahceli challenger, but the judicial system under Erdogan's control blocked her way.
 She then left the MHP — actually, she was expelled from the party with a decision contested legally — to launch a new party, attracting a considerable MHP constituency.

 Her efforts to initiate the new political party — designed to attract all those despairing of Erdogan mainly on the right side of the political spectrum — gained momentum rapidly.
 She is expected to officially introduce the party in October or possibly even next month.